phetdam/daily-coding-problem/legacy/README.md

 common data structures and related helpful functions. `simple_ds` was created on 12-23-2019 for the purpose of streamlining the problem solving process in the spirit of `sol_template.py`.
-See the `README` for `simple_ds` in the package directory for more details on the package.
+See the `README` for `simple_ds` in the package directory.

 Any errors are wholly my own.
 I make clear when I needed help on a problem and used or derived inspiration from someone else's solution.
-Most of the solutions are all in Python; each is well documented (with a `__doc__` string) and save for the first problem all in the standard format specified by `sol_template.py`.
+Most of the solutions are all in Python; each is well documented (with a `__doc__` string) and save for the first problem all in the standard format specified by `sol_template.py`, although in hindsight I could have used a template generator.

 *Tip for finding problems:* ~~Use the `F3` key or `C-f` (`Ctrl-f`)~~ Daily Coding Problem doesn't really title problems and the numerical order is based on when you subscribed, so specific problems are a bit difficult to find.
-It's best to just pick some random numbers out of a hat when browsing for problems.
+It's best to just pick some random numbers out of a hat.